MrMrP/bamazon/README.md

 * After selecting an item you will next be asked how many you'd like to purchase.
 The more the merrier right :bowtie:

+![Image of User Inputting How many product to purchase]

 * Once confirming your purchase amount you will then receive your total price.

+![Image of User receiving Total Price and inventory being updated]

 **And thats it**